Orlando, Florida is one of the top tourist destinations in the world. Home to incredible theme parks, amazing experiences and delicious food.

 - The cost of an Uber to different attractions & the local grocery store

-- How much you’ll need to budget for food (is breakfast included? is there a coffee machine in the room?)
+- How much you’ll need to budget for food (is breakfast included?)

 In some cases, spending more on a hotel can reduce the amount of spending money you require and increase the overall quality of your trip.